kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+No feature-specific SLOs are defined.
+Operators should inspect pod events for admission errors and monitor the CPU, memory, and topology manager pinning and admission error metrics listed above.

 ## Implementation History

 <!--